topazus/marqov/doc/index.rst

    }
    </style>

-The pyMARQOV documentation
+The MARQOV Frameqork documentation
 ==========================

-Welcome to the official documentation of the pyMARQOV package!
+Welcome to the official documentation of the MARQOV Framework!

+MARQOV is made up of two components:
+* The MARQOV High Performance Code
+* The pyMARQOV Easy Analysis Toolkit

 .. image:: ./_static/icon_regular.svg